-For details regarding: (1) the development pipeline; (2) changes in the office of senior officers of the Company; (3) financing transactions, and (4) submission of an offer to conduct negotiations towards the purchase of the shares of Z.M.H.
-Hammerman Ltd., see Section 1.2.3 of Chapter A hereof.
+For details regarding: (1) the development pipeline; (2) changes in the office of senior officers of the Company; (3) financing transactions, see Section 1.2.3 of Chapter A hereof.

 2. Dividends

 Update to Section 4 of the Description of the Corporation's Business chapter: